fchazal/filebrowser/frontend/README.md

+// TODO Prompts to be improved
-// TODO Right click on item shows action menu
+// TODO Right click on item shows action menu to be finalized
+// TODO Make sharing view